-3. (a) Chairman: The Chairman shall serve as Chairman of both the Board of Directors and Executive Committee.
-He shall also serve as a member, ex-officio, with right to vote, on all committees except the Nominating Committee.
-He shall make all required appointments of standing and special committees and trustees with the approval of the Board of Directors.
-At the Annual Meeting of the Association and at such other times as he shall deem proper, the Chairman shall communicate to the members such matters and make such suggestions as may in his opinion tend to promote the welfare and increase the usefulness of the Association.
-He shall perform such other duties as are necessary incident to the office of Chairman or as may be prescribed by the Board of Directors.
+4.03 (a) Chair: The Chair shall serve as Chair of both the Board of Directors and Executive Committee.
+He/she shall also serve as a member, ex-officio, with right to vote, on all committees except the Nominating Committee and the CCA Education Fund.
+He/she shall make all required appointments of standing and special committees and trustees of the CCA Education Fund with the approval of the Board of Directors.
+At the Annual General Meeting of the Association and at such other times as he/she shall deem proper, the Chair shall communicate to the members such matters and make such suggestions as may in his/her opinion tend to promote the welfare and increase the value-added services of the Association.
+He/she shall perform such other duties as are necessary, incident to the office of the Chair, or as may be prescribed by the Board of Directors.

-(b) Senior Vice-Chairman: The Senior Vice-Chairman shall be the Chairman-Elect and shall succeed to the Chair.
-His duties shall be as assigned to him by the Chairman with the approval of the Board of Directors.
-The Senior Vice-Chairman shall perform the duties of the Chairman in the event of his inability to serve.
+(b) Senior Vice-Chair: The Senior Vice-Chair shall be the Chair-Elect and shall succeed to the Chair.
+His/her duties shall be as assigned to him/her by the Chair with the approval of the Board of Directors.
+The Senior Vice-Chair shall perform the duties of the Chair in the event of his/her inability to serve.

-(c) Vice-Chairmen: There shall be two (2) Vice-Chairmen who shall be responsible for such duties as are individually assigned to them by the Chairman with the approval of the Board of Directors.
+(c) Vice-Chairs: There shall be two (2) Vice-Chairs who shall be responsible for such duties as are individually assigned to them by the Chair with the approval of the Board of Directors.

-As Treasurer he shall collect all member fees and/or assessments; shall have established proper accounting procedures for the handling of the Association's funds and shall be responsible for the keeping of the funds in such banks, trust companies and/or investments as are approved by the Executive Committee.
-He shall report on the financial condition of the Association at all meetings of the Board of Directors and at other times when called upon by the Chairman.
-At the end of each fiscal year, as Treasurer, he shall prepare an annual report which shall reflect an audit of a certified public accountant or auditing firm.
-At the expiration of his term of office, he shall deliver over to his successor all books, money, and other property in his charge, or, in the absence of a successor, he shall deliver such properties to the Chairman.
+As Treasurer he/she shall collect all member fees and/or assessments; shall have established proper accounting procedures for the handling of the Association's funds and shall be responsible for the keeping of the funds in such banks, trust companies and/or investments as are approved by the Executive Committee.
+He/she shall report on the financial condition of the Association at all meetings of the Board of Directors and at other times when called upon by the Chair.
+At the end of each fiscal year, as Treasurer, he/she shall prepare an annual report which shall reflect an audit of a certified public accountant or auditing firm.
+At the expiration of his/her term of office, he/she shall deliver over to his/her successor all books, money, and other property in his/her charge, or, in the absence of a successor, he/she shall deliver such properties to the Chair.

-As Secretary of the Association, he shall be responsible for the proper and legal mailing of notices to the members.
-He shall see to the proper recording of proceedings of meetings and carry into execution all orders, votes and resolutions, not otherwise committed.
-He shall see that accurate records are kept of all members.
+As Secretary of the Association, he/she shall be responsible for the proper distribution of notices to the members.
+He/she shall see to the proper recording of proceedings of meetings and carry into execution all orders, votes and resolutions, not otherwise committed.
+He/she shall see that accurate records are kept of all members.

 ELECTION OF OFFICERS